 - Large – Slightly larger than your average effects pedal so that you may need some extra space in your gig bag.

-- Price – One of the more expensive models out there, but you do get great tone for your dollar.
+- Price – One of the more expensive models out there, but you do get a great tone for your dollar.

 The best thing about its technology has to be the two extra modes named ‘Ultra’ and ‘Gate’ that are included on top of a set of standard controls.
 The ‘Ultra’ setting produces a super intense flange sound, while ‘Gate’ creates a slicer type effect, both of which seem to vortex the listener into another dimension.